aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 B-1.2 Back to Hoops Offenses

-The referee must send any player who commits a back to hoops offense back to that player’s hoops with the player completing the entirety of the knockout procedure as described in *5.3.1.
-The Knockout Procedure*.
+The referee must send any player who commits a back to hoops offense back to that player's hoops with the player completing the entirety of the knockout procedure as described in *[5.3.1.
+The Knockout Procedure](#531-the-knockout-procedure)*.
 The following are back to hoops offenses:

 2.5.3.
 Illegally failing to replace a lost headband 3.3.3.
 Second false restart